octobercms/docs/plugin-registration.md

             seed_the_database.php     <=== Migration file
             create_another_table.php  <=== Migration file

 The **version.yaml** file, called the *Plugin version file*, contains the version comments and refers to database scripts in the correct order.
 Please read the [Database structure](../database/structure) article for information about the migration files.
+This file is required if you're going to submit the plugin to the [Marketplace](../help/marketplace).
 An example Plugin version file:

     1.0.1:
         - First version